 The Greyhound Bus Terminal offers direct and connecting service all over the country.
 NJ Transit buses travel between Philadelphia and South Jersey, including the Jersey shore as far as Cape May at the southernmost tip.
 There are also private bus lines, like Peter Pan and Bolt Bus, that go between the major east coast cities.

 The Philadelphia International Airport is approximately seven miles from Center City.
 It offers frequent service for more than 25 major airlines and several discount airlines.
-It is a major hub for US Airways.
-Southwest Airlines offers daily nonstop flights from Philadelphia to numerous cities including Chicago, Las Vegas, Orlando, Phoenix, Providence, and Tampa.
-There have been millions of dollars in renovation projects in the past decade that have resulted in a much better airport experience, including the Marketplace with more than 150 national and local shops offering food, beverages, and merchandise.
+It is a major hub for Southwest Airlines who offers daily nonstop flights from Philadelphia to numerous cities including Chicago, Las Vegas, Orlando, Phoenix, Providence, and Tampa.
+Millions of dollars in ongoing renovation projects have resulted in a much better airport experience since the airport opened in 1937, including the Marketplace with more than 150 national and local shops offering food, beverages, and merchandise.

-Getting to the airport on public transportation is easy on SEPTA's Airport regional rail line.
-It directly links the airport to Center City.
-It runs every 30 minutes daily from around 5 a.m. until midnight and connects with other rail lines that can get you practically anywhere within the city and nearby suburbs.
-Taxis charge a flat rate of around $30 for travel to and from Center City from the airport and are always waiting just outside the baggage claim area.
+Getting to the Philadelphia International Airport on public transportation is easy on SEPTA's Airport regional rail line which directly links to Center City.
+The train runs every 30 minutes daily from around 5 a.m. until midnight and connects with other rail lines that can get practically anywhere within the city and nearby suburbs.
+Taxis charge a flat rate of approximately $30.00 for travel to and from Center City from the airport and are always waiting just outside the baggage claim area.